collocations.org

 Bill is the obvious choice for captain of the team.

-Our first choice for a holiday is the north of Scotland.
+Our first choice for a site was already taken.

 Mary is a popular choice as chair of the committee.